Q: How long will EarthBuster last before I have to replace it?

 Q: What all is the EarthBuster good for?

 A: EarthBuster is already proven effective for septic drain field remediation and for the draining of non-intentional ponds and puddles in all types of soil.
 EarthBuster also has a fairly obvious use in agricultural hardpan remediation, though we don’t have any data ready to present on that usage at this time.
-You can expect to see more on this in the future.

 Q: As a septic contractor, can I use the EarthBuster machine on infiltrator systems as well as on stone and pipe systems?